tatuylonen/wikitextprocessor/README.md

 **This is currently work in progress and expected to be relased in October-November 2020.
-Until then, feel free to experiment but the code is likely to be broken at times and support will be limited.
+Until then, feel free to experiment but the code is likely to be broken at times and support will be limited.**
-  Most of the code exists and will be moved here from another repository and cleaned up during this time.
-[This is not quite yet ready for experimentation though.]**

 This is a Python package for processing [WikiMedia dump files](https://dumps.wikimedia.org) for